microsoft/onnxruntime/README.md

 |---|---|---|
 |Linux|[![Build Status](https://github.com/Ascend/onnxruntime/actions/workflows/build-and-test.yaml/badge.svg)](https://github.com/Ascend/onnxruntime/actions/workflows/build-and-test.yaml)||

+## Releases
+For more information about ONNX Runtime releases, including release dates, announcements, planned features, and instructions for submitting feature requests, please refer to the ONNX Runtime Release Roadmap on our website: https://onnxruntime.ai/roadmap.

 ## Data/Telemetry

 Windows distributions of this project may collect usage data and send it to Microsoft to help improve our products and services.
 See the [privacy statement](docs/Privacy.md) for more details.